Nathan Healy

 Leasing Solar Panels

-Compared to paying cash upfront, a PPA has some clear advantages.
-There’s no large upfront investment, no loan to manage, and Palmetto owns and maintains the system — so if something needs attention, that’s on us, not you.
-You simply pay for the clean energy your panels produce.
-Learn more about how buying compares to leasing solar to see which option fits your situation.
+Compared to a cash purchase, a PPA has a few clear advantages.
+There’s no large upfront investment, no loan to manage, and no maintenance responsibilities.
+Palmetto owns the system and handles any repairs or performance issues.
+You simply pay for the power your panels generate — often at a lower rate than what you’d pay your utility.
+Learn more about buying vs. leasing solar to see which approach fits your situation.

 Go solar without the investment